Lusya Chebotina

 Lyudmila Andreyevna Chebotina (Людмила Андреевна Чеботина; born 26 April 1997), known professionally as Lusya Chebotina (Люся Чеботина) is a Russian singer, songwriter, influencer, actress and media personality.

-She got known in Russia in 2021 after releasing song titled "Solnce Monako".
+She became known in Russia in 2021 after releasing song titled "Solnce Monako".
 Chebotina's other most successful singles includes "Plakal Hollivud" (2022), "Sekret na dvoikh" (2022), "Luchshaya podruga" (2023) and "Za byvshego" (2024).

 Early life and career

 Lyudmila Andreyevna Chebotina was born on 26 April 1997 in Petropavlovsk-Kamchatsky.
 Her mother is an accountant.
-When she was six, her parents divorced and she soon with her mother to Moscow.
+When she was six, her parents divorced and she soon moved with her mother to Moscow.
 In 2016 Chebotina graduated from the State Musical College of Pop and Jazz Art and has a diploma of a pedagogue in pop and jazz vocals.

 In 2015, she participated in the fifth season of Holos Krainy, the Ukrainian version of television singing competition The Voice, where she reached the quarter-finals.
 Chebotina the same year also took part in the first season of Glavnaya Stsena, the Russian version of talent show The X Factor.'
 In 2017, she took part in the Indian Hindi reality singing talent show Dil Hai Hindustani.

 In 2017, she was one of the six Russian representatives at international contest New Wave in Sochi.

 In 2019, she was nominated at Premiya RU.TV 2019 awards show in category Best start.
 On 11 October 2019, she released her debut studio album Bezlimitnaya lyubov'.

 In 2020, she was one of the special guests performers in the Vypusknoj event, hosted by Muz-TV.

 On 29 October 2021, she released her second studio album The End.
 The album includes the single "Solnce Monako", which earned Chebotina's first entry into the Lithuanian Singlų Top 100, peak at #3 in the Russian Billboard chart, first entry into the top ten of the Ukrainian airplay chart, and entry into the charts of three additional airplays of former Soviet republics – Belarus, Kazakhstan and Moldova, as well as a Russian National Music Award for the song of the year.

 At the annual awards organised by RU.TV, held on 28 May 2022, the singer triumphed in the category of the best debut.

 On 3 November 2023, she released her third studio album Pervaya ledi.